 All plans are built upon key assumptions, information taken as fact, in order for the planning process to go forward.
-The following are the planning assumptions used to develop the CEMP and may be used by the campuses in the development of their plans.
+The following are the planning assumptions used to develop the CEMP.
 If a planning assumption does not apply, it may be necessary to modify the implementation of a specific plan.

-- 1. The University as a whole and each of its campuses has capabilities including manpower, equipment, supplies, and skills to ensure the preservation of lives and property in the event of an emergency or disaster. - 2.
-The University and its campuses will exhaust local resources and capabilities before requesting assistance from the next level. - 3.
-Each campus will dedicate the resources necessary to develop and implement the appropriate emergency management related plans for the campus including, but not limited to, an Emergency Operations Plan and a Continuity Plan. - 4.
-Each campus addresses reduction of vulnerabilities, and enhancement of response and recovery efforts in their annual budgets and capital expenditures. - 5.
-Each campus is situated in one of the three Pennsylvania Emergency Management Agency Areas and an Area Coordinator may be called upon for consultation and assistance.
-The Area Coordinator may also provide the direct link between the campus and the State's Emergency Operations Center. - 6.
-The Pennsylvania State University Office of Emergency Management will administer the University-wide Emergency Management Program.
+- 1. The University as a whole and each of its campuses has capabilities including personnel, equipment, supplies, and skills to ensure the preservation of lives and property in the event of an emergency or disaster. - 2.
+All University locations will exhaust local resources and capabilities before requesting assistance from additional entities. - 3.
+Each location will dedicate the resources necessary to develop and implement the appropriate emergency management related plans including but not limited to, an Emergency Operations Plan and a Business Continuity Plan. - 4.
+Each location addresses reduction of vulnerabilities, and enhancement of response and recovery efforts in their annual budgets and capital expenditures.